hoehermann/purple-presage/README.md

 #### MSVC Toolchain

-On Windows, the GNU Toolchain cannot be used since it is not supported by the dependency [boring](https://github.com/cloudflare/boring/).
+On Windows, the GNU Toolchain cannot be used as it is not supported by the dependency [boring](https://github.com/cloudflare/boring/issues/71).

 #### MSVC Toolchain